dev-academy-programme/plug-resources/segments/challenges/free-money-overview.md

 - What [Models](../plug/models.md) are, and how they work.
 - The process of creating a new [Transform](../plug/transforms.md) to manipulate the state of the blockchain.
 - How to write client side code to manually POST Transform events to the server.
-- The basics of the [Plug client_api](.,/plug/api-client.md), and how to get it POSTing your Transform events for you.
+- The basics of the [Plug client_api](.,/plug/api-client.md), and how to get it posting your Transform events for you.
+- Using the `key_manager` to generate and store local keys.

 ## Instructions: